A Discriminative Latent-Variable Model for Bilingual Lexicon Induction: Conclusion

 \section{Conclusion}

-We have presented a novel latent-variable model for bilingual lexicon induction, building on the work of \newcite{Artetxe2017}.
-Our model combines the prior over bipartite matchings inspired by \newcite{Haghighi2008} and the discriminative, rather than generative, approach inspired by \newcite{irvine-callisonburch:2013:NAACL-HLT}.
+We have presented a novel latent-variable model for bilingual lexicon induction, building on the work of \citet{Artetxe2017}.
+Our model combines the prior over bipartite matchings inspired by \citet{Haghighi2008} and the discriminative, rather than generative, approach inspired by \citet{irvine-callisonburch:2013:NAACL-HLT}.
 We show empirical gains on six language pairs and theoretically and empirically demonstrate the application of the bipartite matching prior to solving the hubness problem.